 It also includes re-tweets from other council service accounts and partners, and answers to your questions.

 The Facebook account is updated less often and concentrates on council news and events.

-We answer questions and queries via both Facebook and Twitter, but in emergency or crisis situations you should check Twitter which will be used as the key communication channel, alongside our website.
+We answer questions and queries via both Facebook and Twitter.
+However in emergency or crisis situations you should check Twitter.
+This will be used as our key communication channel, alongside our website.